dylanfmarquis/PwStrength/README.md

 E = L * log(R) / log(2)

-### Password exposition check
+### Password Exposure Check
-The passwordExposition leverages the API from haveibeenpwned.com.
+The passwordExposure leverages the API from haveibeenpwned.com.
 The API uses a k-Anonymity model, which removes the need to send the entire password hash to haveibeenpwned.com.
 PwStrength sends the first five characters of a SHA-1 hash, haveibeenpwned returns all of the suffixes of exposed passwords in it's database.
 If PwStrength matches the supplied password to one found in the API's return, it will return